singhdharmveer311/cypress_automation/README.md

-This is Code of AUotmation Using Cypress, With code and Noted.
+This is Code of AUotmation Using Cypress, With code and Notes of diffrent use case.